abhishekghoshh/linux-helper/linux-commands.md

 # rm - remove files or directories
 rm <file-name>

-rm -v <file-name> # -v for verbose rm <file-name-1> <file-name-2>
+# -v for verbose
+rm -v <file-name>
+rm <file-name-1> <file-name-2>
 rm example.txt

-rm -r <non-empty-dir> # -r for recusrive, delete directly and all its contents rm -ri <non-empty-dir> # -i for interactive rm -rf /
+# -r for recusrive, delete directly and all its contents, Remove a directory and contents
+rm -r <non-empty-dir>

+# -i for interactive, Remove with confirmation
+rm -ri <non-empty-dir>

+# Force removal without confirmation
+rm -f [file]

-# Upper command will delete everything in the system
+# this command will delete everything in the system
+rm -rf /

 # mkdir - create a new directory
 mkdir <dir-name>

+# Create a new directory called test
+mkdir test

 # -p will create all the nested folders if that is not present already
 mkdir -p /dir1/dir2/dir3

+# Make directory and subdirectory in a single command
+mkdir -p test2/test2

+#  Make multiple directories
+mkdir test2 test3

 # rmdir - remove a directory
 rmdir <dir-name>

+# Deletes the text.txt file in the directory called test
+rmr test/text.txt

-# cp - copy files or directories
+# cp - copy files or directories, Copy file to directory
+cp [file] [dir]
 cp <file-name> <file-name-with-path>

+# Copies text.txt to a new file called text2.txt, Overwrites the existing text2.txt with a copy of text.txt
+cp [file] [newfile]
+cp text.txt text2.txt

-cp -r <dir-1> <dir-1-copy> # copy dir-1 content to dir-1-copy folder, -r is needed as folder is not empty
+# copy dir-1 content to dir-1-copy folder, -r is needed as folder is not empty
+cp -r <dir-1> <dir-1-copy>

-# mv - move or rename files or directories
+# mv - move or rename files or directories, Move/Rename, e.g. mv file1.ad /tmp
 mv <file-name> <file-name-with-path>
 mv <file-name> <new-file-name>
+mv [file] [new filename]
 mv example.txt backup/

+# Moves text.txt to a different directory
+mv text.txt test/

+# Moves all txt files to a different directory
+mv *.txt test/

+# List all files and subfolders and files within subfolders within the test directory
+tree /etc
 ```

 ```
-# cat - concatenate and display files
+# cat - concatenate and display files, Concatenate to screen
 cat <file-name>
 cat <file-name> | sort
 cat example.txt
 cat <file-1> <file-2> <file-3>
 cat <file-1> <file-2> <file-3> > <file-name>

+# Copies file contents to clipboard
+pbcopy < [file]

+# Paste clipboard contents
+pbpaste

+# Paste clipboard contents into file, pbpaste > paste-test.txt
+pbpaste > [file]

 # sort - sort lines of text in a file or input